deepchainde/deepchainde.github.io/_posts/2018-11-13-team-online.markdown

 author: DeepChain GmbH
 ---

 The team of DeepChain GmbH is now online.
+We are a small team focusing on software solution in blockchain application development and enterprise digitalization.

 * Jingquan Xie - Founder and CEO of DeepChain GmbH.
 Jingquan has over ten years experience in developing large-scale enterprise applications and managing system integrations in international projects.
 He is now working on decentralized computational trust.